Urban Art, unlike graffiti vandalism, is legal artwork where permission to mark the surface has been granted by the owner of the property.

 - Enhance the participant knowledge on the issues surrounding graffiti vandalism and associated consequences.

 The State Graffiti Taskforce and WA Police Force have supported Urban Art projects as a graffiti prevention strategy for a number of years.
 Community Grants have funded more than 50 projects throughout the state.
-A few of these projects are featured in the Urban Art Gallery.
 Further information on grant funding for graffiti prevention can be found by clicking on the Funding Opportunities page.

 To view a guide for local councils and non-for-profit organisations on how to establish and run an urban art project on different surfaces including public walls, bus shelters and privately owned properties please click Urban Art Guidelines.